Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Theoretical Results

-where $\overline{V}_g := \{ i \in [n] : \exists m \in [n] \mbox{ s.t.} \ g=\gamma_0( G^z_i(m) )\} $. \end{definition} The approximation is defined conditional on a specific vector of treatment assignment $z$.
-This term provides a quantification of the misspecification one obtains by restricting the model at a specific numbers of hops for a specific pattern.
-We note that the set $\bar V_g$ includes both controls and treated nodes while its subset $V_g$ (used in Algorithm 1) includes only control nodes.
-The approximation error $r^Z(g)$ will be used to establish the adaptive bound for our interference estimator.
-A common assumption in the literature is that controling for the $1$-hop neighborhood suffices for no approximation errors.
+\end{definition} The approximation is defined conditional on a specific vector of treatment assignment $z$.
+This term provides a quantification of the misspecification one obtains by restricting the model at a specific number of hops for a specific pattern.
+We note that the set $\bar V_g$ includes both controls and treated units while its subset $V_g$ (used in Algorithm 1) includes only control units.
+The approximation error $r^Z(g)$ will be used to establish an adaptive bound for our interference estimator.
+A common assumption in the literature is that controlling for the $1$-hop neighborhood suffices for no approximation errors.
 There are a few exceptions in the literature that allow for misspecification.
-The closest to our setting is \cite{leung2022causal} that considers an approximation $m \to \infty$ so that $r(g_m)\to 0$ and derives asymptotic normality for the inverse propensity weighted estimator under appropriate dependence decay that covers several cases of interest.
-In contrast, we exploit the heterogeneous radius $m_i=m(G_i^z)$ across different units that depends on the network and treatment assignments to control the approximation error.
-This is of interest to obtain more efficient estimates of the interference.
+The closest to our setting is \cite{leung2022causal} which considers an approximation $m \to \infty$ so that $r(g_m)\to 0$ and derives asymptotic normality for the inverse propensity weighted estimator under appropriate dependence decay that covers several cases of interest.
+In contrast, we exploit the heterogeneous radius $m_i=m(G_i^z)$ across different units that depends on the network and the treatment assignments to control the approximation error.
+This is of interest in obtaining more efficient estimates of the interference.
 However, this approach creates a model selection problem as we try to balance bias and variance.